 A: I have nothing bad to say about Jordan Wick.
-I just think Jordan 1 got a little careless that day.
-Jordan always seemed like an honest 2 and hardworking kid and I had real affection for Jordan's spouse, 3 Robin, still do.
-4 Q: Other than this accident, how many other accidents did you have 5 involving these machines?
-6 A: None.
-And after that accident we immediately took the machine 7 Jordan had been working on out of service and never used it again.
-8 I still don't think there was anything wrong with it that couldn't 9 be fixed by working safely, but I wanted to act with an abundance 10 of caution.
-11 Q: What safety policies did Perkins have in place?
-12 A: I left that all to Rory.
+I just think Jordan got a little careless that day.
+Jordan always seemed like an honest and hardworking kid and I had real affection for Jordan's spouse, Robin, still do.

+Q: Other than this accident, how many other accidents did you have involving these machines?

+A: None.
+And after that accident we immediately took the machine Jordan had been working on out of service and never used it again.
+I still don't think there was anything wrong with it that couldn't be fixed by working safely, but I wanted to act with an abundance of caution.

+12 Q: What safety policies did Perkins have in place?

+A: I left that all to Rory.
 You'll have to speak to him/her.
-I 13 made it clear that it was a priority and trusted Rory to follow 14 through on making it a priority.
-15 Q: Would you ever inspect the machines personally?
-16 A: I went down to the floor about once per week to make sure the 17 employees were unplugging the machines like we told them to.
-I 18 never saw anyone violating our safety policy.
-19 Q: Do you know who Tad Thomas is?
-20 A: Tad was another employee of ours that worked with Jordan.
-21 Q: Were you aware of any issues between the two of them?
-22
+I made it clear that it was a priority and trusted Rory to follow through on making it a priority.

+16 Q: Would you ever inspect the machines personally?

+A: I went down to the floor about once per week to make sure the employees were unplugging the machines like we told them to.
+I never saw anyone violating our safety policy.
+In fact, I remember seeing some employees unplugging machines, just like we told them.
+Q: Do you know who Tad Thomas is?
+A: Tad was another employee of ours that worked with Jordan.

+24 Q: Were you aware of any issues between the two of them?